danthegoodman1/EpicEnv/README.md

 ### Overlay Environments

 Overlay environments let you create environments that inherit from a base environment and override specific variables.
-This is useful for scenarios like having a `testing` environment that shares most settings with `local` but uses a different S3 bucket.
+This is useful for scenarios like having a `local` which uses a locally run S3-compatible bucket for your development environment, while having a `testing` environment which uses a shared read-only S3 bucket for controlled tests.

 ```
 epicenv init -e testing --overlay local